home - Electricity

 Reviewed by Tanya, Lipetsk: Decorative plaster UNIS Bark beetle - Long-lasting coating, can be painted.
 For interior and exterior work

-Advantages: Not scratched, tolerates temperature changes. moisture resistant, can be painted many times.
+Advantages: Does not scratch, tolerates temperature changes. moisture resistant, can be painted many times.

 Disadvantages: no

-IN country house we are doing repairs and there is an unheated walk-through veranda.
-Designed to undress, undress.
+We are making repairs in the country house and there is an unheated walk-through veranda.
+Designed to undress, take off your shoes.
 Create an air cushion between the street and the heated room.
 We decided to finish with decorative plaster Bark beetle.
 It is designed for indoor and outdoor use.
 Before applying it, the walls were leveled with ordinary plaster, since the bark beetle is already a fine finish

 More details on Otzovik: http://otzovik.com/review_3875854.html